twitter/finagle/guide/_sources/Futures.txt

 Recovering from failure
 -----------------------

-Composed futures fail whenever any of their constitutent futures fail.
+Composed futures fail whenever any of their constituent futures fail.
 However it is often useful to recover from such failures.
 The `rescue` combinator on `Future` is the dual to `flatMap`: whereas `flatMap` operates over *values*, `rescue` operates over *exceptions*.
 They